Optimizing Voltage Controlled Oscillators (VCO) in PLL circuit.

 Early Life

 For my secondary education (6th-10th grade), I enrolled in a renowned government school.
-But, initially I faced physical challenges, as I had broken a leg in 7th grade at intra-school football match.
-Despite that obstacles, I earned several merit scholarships including the "National Junior Scholarship".
+But, initially, I faced physical challenges, as I had broken a leg in 7th grade at an intra-school football match.
+Despite those obstacles, I earned several merit scholarships, including the "National Junior Scholarship".
 Inspired by a teacher's guidance to be a visionary, I made a significant shift in my approach to learning deeply after 9th grade.
-I believe, my inquisitive mindset developed since then and I started questioning scientific methods until I get a clear answer.
+I believe my inquisitive mindset developed since then, and I started questioning scientific methods until I get a clear answer.
 During that time, my school teacher, Nikhil Chandra Barman sir, played a pivotal role in guiding and nurturing my scientific curiosity.

 Just before my national secondary school examination (SSC) in 2012, my father was diagnosed with liver cancer.
 While my family dealt with his illness, I had to sit for the exams.
 With unwavering support from my relatives, I achieved a perfect GPA of 5.00 out of 5.00.
 My family's care and support sustained me through all these challenges, and I consider them the most caring in the world.